ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_migrating.rst

 Migrating content
 =================

-If the collection from which you are going to migrate content is included in the `Ansible community package <https://github.com/ansible-community/ansible-build-data/blob/main/>`_, ensure the target collection satisfies the `Ansible collection requirements <https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_requirements.html>`_.
+If the collection from which you are going to migrate content is included in the `Ansible community package <https://github.com/ansible-community/ansible-build-data/blob/main/>`_, ensure the target collection satisfies the :ref:`collections_requirements`.
 After you satisfy the requirements, you can migrate the content as follows:

 #.
 Copy content from the source (old) collection to the target (new) collection.
 #.
 Change ``M()``, examples, ``seealso``, ``extended_documentation_fragments`` to use actual FQCNs in moved content and in other collections that have references to the content.